Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 ### 2. Download only parts you need by specifying filters or using the closure queries

-In case of snapshot and its revisions, you have to deal with a single entity.
+In case of a snapshot and its revisions, you need to deal with a single entity.
 In case of assets and relationships, even in case of smaller designs, the number of entities will be quite big.

 The approach of downloading everything (`assets:sync` and `relationships:sync`) and dealing with it on the client side is a viable approach, and it's facilitated by an option of getting everything concurently through provided list of URLs (`assets:sync-urls` and `relationships:sync-urls`).

-However, a lot of effort and time will be saved if everything is performed at server level, especially when you know what you're looking for.
+However, a lot of effort and time can be saved if everything is performed at a server level, especially when you know what you're looking for.

 To perform `search and retrieve` on the server side, there are two approaches as follows: